-This clause of the Local Law aims to protect Council assets, such as curbs, signs, street trees and street furniture from regular passage from tucks and other construction vehicles during building work.
+This clause of the Local Law aims to protect Council assets such as curbs, signs, street trees and street furniture from regular vehicle and truck movements during building/construction work.

 The permit will have clear conditions for compliance, including who is responsible for remedial work to repair damage caused.